robotzero1/tf2-retrain-easy/README.md

 ![run all](https://user-images.githubusercontent.com/60509953/106366370-ac4ed580-633b-11eb-8df9-e89eeaeac820.jpg)

- - The script will run and generate the model in xxxxx , C style, TensorFlow.js and TensorFlow Lite format.
-The new files will be in the /tmp folder which can be found my moving up one directory from the /content directory
+ - The script will run and generate the model in SavedModel, C array style, TensorFlow.js graph model and TensorFlow Lite format.
+The new files will be in the /tmp folder which can be found my moving up one directory (click the folder with the white arrow) from the /content directory

 ![tmp folder](https://user-images.githubusercontent.com/60509953/106389100-f4c0ce80-63e1-11eb-81cb-fb08f0316c55.jpg)